 \section{Results and Evaluation}

-\textbf{Datasets}: Following common practice we use the MipNeRF360 \cite{barron2022mipnerf360}, DeepBlending \cite{hedman2021baking} and Tanks and Temples \cite{Knapitsch2017} datasets with a total of 13 scenes including a good mix of indoor and outdoor unbounded scenes.
-We use the train and truck scene from \cite{Knapitsch2017}, the drjohnson and playroom scene from \cite{hedman2021baking} and bicycle, bonsai, treehill, counter, kitchen, stump, flowers, garden and room scenes from \cite{barron2022mipnerf360}.
+\textbf{Datasets}: We report results on the MipNeRF360 \cite{barron2022mipnerf360}, DeepBlending \cite{hedman2021baking} and Tanks and Temples \cite{Knapitsch2017} datasets with a total of 13 scenes which include a good mix of indoor and outdoor unbounded scenes, as well as scenes with low-frequency textures.

 \textbf{Implementation Details}: All our ablations, graphs and results are reported as the average scores for all held-out test views averaged for all 13 scenes, with the exception of Figure \ref{fig:teaser} and Figure \ref{fig:errorpixel} which report the results averaged for all test views for the bicycle scene.
 For testing the impact of our module on top of other 3DGS based methods, we first reproduce the software environment and reported results from the authors and then re-run the code with our changes applied using the authors provided training and evaluation scripts for fair comparison and evaluation.
 We do not change any hyper-parameters or settings for any of the methods except for 3DGS \cite{kerbl20233d} where we change the \textit{scaling\_lr}$=0.01$, \textit{densification\_interval}$=500$ and \textit{densify\_grad\_treshold}$=0.0001$.
 All experiments and comparison were undertaken using a NVidia H200 GPU.
 We use the step decay function as shown in Figure \ref{fig:decayCurves} with a mean blur filter with an initial kernel size of 15 in all our experiments and stop frequency modulation after the first 12,000 iterations.
 Further ablations of these parameters are presented in Section \ref{sec:ablation}.
 Reconstructed scene models and code to reproduce results will be made publicly available.